dmbarbour/wikilon/docs/ABC.md

 Tokens have the form of short text between curly braces, e.g. `{foo}`.
 Like accelerators, tokens must have a pure, formal semantics as a finite `[abcd]` expansion.
 The text between the two braces is limited to 255 UTF-8 bytes, which must be valid literal texts but additionally forbids LF and `{}`.

-Most tokens have **identity semantics**, i.e. removing them from the code does not impact its formal behavior.
+Most tokens have *identity semantics*, i.e. removing them from the code does not impact its formal behavior.
 Tokens with identity semantics can broadly support performance, safety, security, debugging, and rendering.
 For example, `[A]{&jit}` is formally no different from `[A]`, but would tell a runtime to force just-in-time compilation.

-Other tokens have **linking semantics**, inlining a named subprogram.
+Remaining tokens have *linking semantics*, inlining a named subprogram.
 For example, in [AO](AboutAO.md), the token `{%foo}` will formally inline the definition of word `foo` in place of the token.
 In a distributed system, linking might use secure hashes.
 Linking in ABC systems must always be acyclic.

 For more information on tokens and the abundant idioms surrounding them, see the primary [ABC document](AboutABC.md).

-*Aside:* Based on experimentation, tokens should not be used to model symbolic data such as variant tags or record fields.
-It's a bad idea because it introduces a need for sophisticated metaprogramming.
-Instead, *accelerators* should be used for structured data, together with tokens to annotate and assert general structure.
+*Aside:* Based on experimentation, tokens should never be used to introduce symbolic data types such as variant tags or record fields.
+Introducing a massive set of symbols creates a need for sophisticated metaprogramming.
+Instead, accelerators, numbers, and literals should be used for structured data, with some annotations to assert general structure.

 ## ABC CHANGE LOG